-In summary, the Jesuit MCJROTC Program teaches its cadets the principles of leadership and provides them the opportunity to put them in action by assuming leadership roles in an active and successful unit-the MCJROTC Cadet Battalion.
-In doing so, the Program prepares its cadets for success in life by instilling in them the values of integrity, maturity, discipline, and responsibility.
+The MCJROTC Program teaches its cadets the principles of leadership and provides them the opportunity to put them in action by assuming leadership roles in an active and successful unit-the MCJROTC Cadet Battalion.
+In doing so the Program prepares its cadets for success in life by instilling in them the values of integrity, maturity, discipline, and responsibility.
 Cadets also have fun joining co-curricular teams, participating in social events and trips, and enjoying the camaraderie of fellow cadets.

-SCHOOL AWARDS 2014 - 2015
+SCHOOL AWARDS 2015 - 2016

-AWARDS PRESENTED AT COMMENCEMENT EXERCISES FOR THE CLASS OF 2015
+AWARDS PRESENTED AT COMMENCEMENT EXERCISES FOR THE CLASS OF 2016

-The Reverend Father President's Spiritual Leadership Award is presented to the senior who has exerted the greatest spiritual influence on others by living a life exemplifying his Catholic faith.
-By vote of the faculty, the 2014-15 award was merited by Dillon M. Knight.
+Brady R. Stiller received the Reverend Father President's Spiritual Leadership Award, which is presented to the senior who has exerted the greatest spiritual influence on others by living a life exemplifying his Catholic faith.

-The Julia Ferguson McEnerny Memorial Trophy, Donated by Will Gibbons McEnerny of the Class of 1914, is awarded to the senior who has a good scholastic record, actively participated in extracurricular activities, and possesses those qualities which symbolize "the most representative student of Jesuit High School."
-The student who has been judged deserving of this award by a vote of the faculty was Michael W. McMahon, Jr.
+Joseph P. Dupré received The Julia Ferguson McEnerny Memorial Trophy, Donated by Will Gibbons McEnerny of the Class of 1914, an award established to honor one graduating senior who has a good scholastic record, actively participated in co-curricular activities, and possesses those qualities which symbolize "the most representative student of Jesuit High School."

-The Very Reverend Father Pedro Arrupe Award is presented to the senior who has exemplified the spirit of being a man for others by his participation and excellence in service.
-By vote of the faculty, the 2014-15 award was merited by Bryan M.D.
-Jones.
+Evan J. Slattery was the recipient of the Very Reverend Father Pedro Arrupe Award, which recognizes the senior who has exemplified the spirit of being a man for others by his participation and excellence in service.